The Most Dangerous Place?

 The Deep Web and the Dark Web have been merged and fused in the public mind although they are actualy not the same.

-Most people don't know that the Deep Web contains mostly benign sites, such as your password-protected email account, certain parts of paid subscription services like Netflix, and sites that can be accessed only through an online form.
-(Just imagine if someone could access your Gmail inbox by simply googling your name!)
+Most people don't know that the Deep Web contains mostly benign sites, such as your password-protected email account, certain parts of paid subscription services like Netflix, and

 Also, the Deep Web is huge, it has been estimated to be 400–550 times larger than the Surface Web, and analysts believe it's growing exponentially.